sebastian-nagel/pywb-wiki/PyWb-Architecture-and-Design.md

-Here's a brief overview of the various components of `pywb` to date.
+The following is a brief overview of different components of pywb to date.

 ### Config Loading/Bootstrap